Secondary Social Studies

 - Demonstrating comprehension to investigate and research to develop products orally and in writing

 Course of Study

 Students take a sequence of social studies courses in grades 6 though 12.
 Three high school social studies courses (including US History and Government) are required for graduation.
 However, students must take and receive credit for four high school social studies courses (including US History and Government) in order to earn an advanced studies diploma.

 High School social studies courses required for graduation are offered at average, honors, and advanced (AP, IB) levels.

-In addition to required courses, high school students may choose from the following courses: AP Comparative Government, Sociology , Introductory Psychology, AP Psychology, American Foreign Policy, International Relations, A Multicultural World, Practical Law.
+In addition to required courses, high school students may choose from the following courses: Sociology , Introductory Psychology, AP Psychology, American Foreign Policy, International Relations, Practical Law, African American History, History and Film.